chrischan53/LIDARScanner/README.md

 # 3-D Lidar Scanner

 The 3-D LIDAR Scanner was a project to learn more about LIDAR and its ability to map an area into point clouds.
 In order to map a room, I used a TFMini LIDAR I2C module to measure individual point distances, rho, ranging from 30 cm to 12 m.
 I swept the LIDAR module in the theta direction using a stepper motor and in phi direction using a servo motor, providing a field of view of nearly 360 degrees.
-This program outputs X, Y, and Z coordinates in the serial.
+This program outputs X, Y, and Z coordinates in the serial monitor.

 ### Prerequisites

-Uses the Adafruit Motorshield V2.
+Uses the Adafruit Motorshield V2, NEMA 17 stepper, Arduino Uno Qwiic, 9g servo.

 ### Installing